agentience/roo-mode-rules/memory-bank/decisionLog.md

   3. Provided a structured analysis process: extract key concepts, match against available servers, assess relevance, prioritize results
   4. Added the file to the orchestrator mode's context in mode-rule-context.yaml
   5. Included example server categories and task types for illustration, while emphasizing dynamic analysis of actual available servers

+* [2025-04-28 17:29:00] - Created a specialized frontend-code mode for React, TypeScript, and Cloudscape development.

+## Rationale

+* [2025-04-28 17:29:15] - Frontend development with React, TypeScript, and Cloudscape requires specialized knowledge and best practices that are distinct from general code development.
+Creating a dedicated mode allows for more focused and effective assistance with frontend development tasks, particularly those involving AWS Cloudscape Design System components.

+## Implementation Details

+* [2025-04-28 17:29:30] - Implemented the frontend-code mode with the following components:
+  1. Created .roo/rules-frontend-code/ directory with specialized rule files:
+     - typescript-react-best-practices.roo.yaml: Best practices for TypeScript and React development
+     - frontend-testing-best-practices.roo.yaml: Comprehensive testing strategies for frontend applications
+     - cloudscape-components.roo.yaml: Guidelines for using AWS Cloudscape Design System
+  2. Updated .roomodes file to include the new frontend-code mode with appropriate role definition and permissions
+  3. Updated mode-rule-context.yaml to include the frontend-code mode and its context files
+  4. Updated mode-capabilities.roo.yaml to define the specialized capabilities of the frontend-code mode
+  5. Updated task-delegation-patterns.roo.yaml with examples of delegating tasks to the frontend-code mode
+  6. Made the mode accessible to code, architect, and orchestrator modes for delegation